Ralls in Crosby County, Texas — The American South (West South Central)

 Erected 1967 by Texas Historical Commission.
 (Marker Number 2803.)

 Location.
 33° 40.739′ N, 101° 23.063′ W. Marker is in Ralls, Texas, in Crosby County.
 Marker is at the intersection of Main Avenue and Watts Avenue, on the right when traveling south on Main Avenue.
+Marker is on the northwest corner.
 Touch for map.
-Marker is on the northwest corner.
 Marker is in this post office area: Ralls TX 79357, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Early Settlers of Ralls (within shouting distance of this marker); City of Ralls (within shouting distance of this marker); Ralls Cemetery (approx. one mile away); Emma (approx. Emma Cemetery (approx. 4.9 miles away); Village of Cone (approx. 8.1 miles away); Farmer Community (approx. 8.4 miles away); Cone Cemetery (approx. 8.4 miles away).
+Early Settlers of Ralls (within shouting distance of this marker); City of Ralls Ralls Cemetery (approx. one mile away); Emma (approx. 4.2 miles away); Emma Cemetery (approx. 4.9 miles away); Village of Cone (approx. 8.1 miles away); Farmer Community (approx. 8.4 miles away); Cone Cemetery (approx. 8.4 miles away).
 Touch for a list and map of all markers in Ralls.

 Credits.
 This page was last revised on July 27, 2017.
-This page originally submitted on July 27, 2017, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 90 times since then and 22 times this year.
+It was originally submitted on July 27, 2017, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 241 times since then and 71 times this year.
 Photos: 1, 2, 3. submitted on July 27, 2017, by Bill Kirchner of Tucson, Arizona.